-U.S. citizens and legal residents who hold a high school diploma or GED may apply for federal aid by filing the Free Application for Federal Student Aid (FAFSA) with the federal processing center as soon as possible after Jan.
+U.S. citizens and legal residents who hold a high school diploma or GED may apply for federal aid by filing the Free Application for Federal Student Aid with the federal processing center as soon as possible after Oct.
 1 each year.
 This can be done online at fafsa.gov.
 The SCAD FAFSA code is 015022.

-Federal aid applicants are encouraged to complete the FAFSA as soon as their annual income tax figures become available.
 SCAD processes federal aid throughout the year on a first-completed, first-awarded basis.
 Early application is encouraged and allows more time for students to explore all financial aid options.

 SCAD accepts and enrolls new students each quarter.
 Students who intend to use financial assistance to pay tuition, room and board, should plan to complete the application for admission and the FAFSA at least 60 days prior to the intended entry date.
 Otherwise, the student should plan to pay first-quarter expenses out of personal funds.